 Stress, anxiety, and a wide range of other emotions can be normal reactions to college life.
 When emotional, relational, or psychological difficulties make it hard to be a successful student, it is important to reach out and ask for help.
 Various types of support and treatment are available and may address your needs.
-The SHC is pleased to be able to offer psychiatric care to students through a psychiatric nurse practitioner.
+The SHC is pleased to be able to offer psychiatric care to students.